 What is a Crawl Budget?

-By optimizing your crawl budget, you can improve your crawl rate, which is the speed at which search engines scan your site.
-This, in turn, increases your chances of achieving higher rankings in Google’s search results.
+By optimizing your crawl budget, you will be able to improve your crawl rate, which is the speed at which search engines scan your site.
+This will enable you to get a good chance of improving your ranking in Google search results.

 Why Is Crawl Budget Optimization Ignored?

-To address this question, refer to Google’s official blog post, which provides clear insights.
-According to Google, crawling alone does not directly impact rankings.
-This statement alone is enough to discourage certain SEO professionals from considering a crawl budget.
-For many, the phrase “not a ranking factor” translates to “not my concern.”
+To get the answer to this, let’s look into an official blog post from Google that has pretty clear insights.
+According to Google, crawling alone does not affect rankings directly.
+Just that statement alone is enough to discourage some SEO professionals from considering a crawl budget.
+For many, the term “not a ranking factor” translates to “not my concern.”

-Furthermore, although the crawl budget may not have a significant impact on crawling itself, as highlighted by Google’s John Mueller, it can positively influence conversions and overall website health.
-Considering these factors, it is crucial to ensure that nothing on your website actively hampers your crawl budget.
+Moreover, the crawl budget may not have as much effect on crawling as Google’s John Mueller says, it will improve conversion rates and the overall health of a website.
+With these considerations in mind, it is important to make sure that nothing on your website actively works against your crawl budget.

 How to check Website Crawl Budget?